grafana/integration-sample-apps/catchpoint/README.md

 # Catchpoint Exporter with Multipass

 This sample application sets up a Catchpoint Exporter in a VM environment using Multipass, integrated with Grafana Flow/Alloy for metric collection.
-This setup uses cloud-init and Make commands to facilitate the configuration and monitoring of the Catchpoint Exporter instance.
+This setup uses cloud-init and Make commands to facilitate the configuration and monitoring of the Catchpoint Exporter instance using mock generated load.

 *Note*: To ensure a working Catchpoint Exporter instance, sufficient memory and CPU resources are allocated to each VM.